What is osteoarthritis?

 Viscosupplementation is a procedure in which a thick fluid called hyaluronate is injected into the knee joint.
 There are no cures for osteoarthritis, so viscosupplementation will not cure osteoarthritis of the knee.
 However, it is thought that hyaluronate will improve the lubricating properties of the synovial fluid, reduce the pain from osteoarthritis of the knee, improve mobility, and provide a higher and more comfortable level of activity.

-Viscosupplements are usually reserved until other treatment options have been tried to relieve your pain.
+Viscosupplementation is usually reserved until other treatment options have been tried and have not relieved your pain.
 Three to five injections, each 1 week apart, are required.

 Not all patients are helped by the injections.
 Of those who are, many report feeling some pain relief during the 3- to 5-week course of the injections, while pain relief is delayed in others.
 Most patients report the greatest pain relief 8 to 12 weeks after beginning treatment.
 The length of pain relief varies; some patients have reported benefits for more than 6 months following the injections.